 1. In a medium bowl, add all the ingredient (except water) and mix evenly.
 Pour water and mix with a spatula to make a soft dough.
 Cover and let rest for 15 minute.
 Remove the cover and knead a few times (with a spatula) the dough.
 Cover and let rest for 15 minutes again.
 Remove the cover and knead the dough (with a spatula) for a few times.
 The dough will be elastic, soft and smooth, even a bit airy.
 Keep it like that.
 Finally cover and let rise in a warm place for a few hours or until it doubles in size.

-3. Shape the dough again into an oblong (about 20cm x 15cm), using your hand, then again fold the ends over the center, press to seal.
+3. Then fold the both ends over the center.
 With the seam side down, roll the dough into a 30~35 cm long slender loaf.
 You can hold it vertically to help stretch it into shape too.

 4. Transfer the baguette to a lightly floured cloth, seam side down to rest.
 Lift up the cloth between the 2 baguettes into a pleat to help the dough hold its shape.
 Let it rise for about 40min in a warm place or until it about doubles in size (the volume increase actually depends on the temperature).